 .
 Please be sure to take the Research Participation record to every study and fill it in after completing the study.
 This way you will have a record of your participation in case something goes wrong.
 Also, please provide feedback on the studies.
 You can use the form or submit your feedback electronically using this link.

 How do I know my participation has been recorded?

 Experimenters will award you credit via the online system.
 You can check the records there to see your current list of credits.
-If you have not been assigned credits as of a week after participating in a study, you may contact the Participant Pool Administrator, Katherine Thompson
+If you have not been assigned credits as of a week after participating in a study, you may contact the Participant Pool Administrator, Kendall Braun

 What if an experimenter doesn’t show up for our appointment?